If you have ever failed to achieve an important goal, you know how hard it can be to overcome failure and get back on track.

 You’re about to start fresh with a clean slate.
 Setting goals correctly is key to creating your new action plan.

-To help you articulate a plan around your goals, you should set SMART goals.
+You should set SMART goals to help you articulate a plan around your goals.

 As you probably already know, SMART stands for: